 These patients have a tendency to generate new blood vessels in the eye, which can obstruct the outflow of normal ocular fluids in the front of the eye.

 Glaucoma may also develop as the ocular pressure rises.
 New blood vessels in the rear of the eye may produce bleeding.
 Patients may also experience pain, redness, and irritation.

 If you’ve experienced sudden loss of vision or eye pain, contact an eye doctor near you.

 CRVO is usually diagnosed clinically, based on medical indications and symptoms described by the patient.

-When a retina specialist examines the back of the eye, a distinct pattern of retinal hemorrhages is visible, and a diagnosis is made.
+When a retina specialist examines the back of the eye, using digital imaging, a distinct pattern of retinal hemorrhages is visible, and a diagnosis is made.